Thrilling Kayaking on the French Broad River

 - Shoes with a heel strap: No flip flops or going barefoot

-What to Expect on Your French Broad Rafting Adventure
+What to Expect on Your French Broad Kayaking Adventure

 This scenic float spans approximately 5 miles along the free-flowing waters of the French Broad and gives you a unique combination of calm water and exciting rapids that is sure to make your French Broad river kayaking trip the highlight of your visit to Asheville.

-Voted the #1 paddling trip in Asheville, the Section 6 French Broad Rafting trip is great for beginner paddlers and adventure junkies alike!
+Voted the #1 paddling trip in Asheville, the Section 6 French Broad Kayaking trip is great for beginner paddlers and adventure junkies alike!

 Asheville Adventure Company is a complete white water outfitter, providing you all of the equipment you’ll need for your trip down one of the oldest rivers in the world.